-All of these complications could be prevented by performing the scar revision through a skilled surgeon.
+All of these complications can be prevented by choosing a skilled surgeon for scar revision surgery.

-Some of the non-surgical techniques of scar revision are following.
+Some of the non-surgical techniques of scar revision are as follows;

-Intralesional corticosteroids: These agents reduce the formation of scar however it doesn’t reduce the size of a scar but rather flatten it.
+Intralesional corticosteroids: These agents reduce the formation of scar.
+However, they do not reduce the size of a scar but rather flatten it.

-Intralesional 5-Fluorouracil: Also known as 5-FU give good results when combined with radiation, pulse dye laser or corticosteroids.
+Intralesional 5-Fluorouracil: Also known as 5-FU, gives good results when combined with radiation, pulse dye laser or corticosteroids.
 It greatly improves the scar’s looks.

 Other Intralesional agents: Agents like intralesional bleomycin, hyaluronidase or intralesional interferon are also used for scar revision.

-Cryotherapy is sometimes used alone while some time in combination with Intralesional agents or surgical procedure.
-Cryotherapy combined with the Intralesional agent can quickly destroy the scar in the deeper scale while the damage to the scar’s surface is kept to a minimum.
+Cryotherapy is sometimes used alone while sometimes in combination with Intralesional agents or surgical procedure.
+Cryotherapy combined with the Intralesional agent can quickly destroy the scar in the deeper scale while the damage to the scar’s surface is kept minimum.

 A non-ablative pulse dye laser is used to decrease the redness in the scar which is achieved by destroying the blood vessels in the scar.
-This treatment is to be started at the time of removal.
+This treatment should be started at the time of removal.

-Synthetic fillers such as fat and hyaluronic acid etc. This is used to fill the depressed scars.
+Synthetic fillers such as fat and hyaluronic acid etc. are used to fill the depressed scars.